Marais-Bird/Absolute-Pathfinder/README.md

 The .exe will ask you for a keyword, and will ask you which drive you would like to search.
 After some time, it will populate a list of absolute paths that you can copy and paste into your file explorer.
 At this time, you can only search one drive at a time.

 Totally unnecessary?
-Absolutely
+Absolutely.
 Will you be happy it exists?
-Maybe
+Maybe.

 ![image](https://github.com/user-attachments/assets/f38af06f-ba9a-4c66-ba62-2c88ae63ed43)